1. Main points

 - Component contributions may not sum to total services growth because of rounding.

 An overview of data sources used in our estimates of service output can be found in our GDP(o) data sources catalogue.
-The Monthly Business Survey (MBS) is used for 43.6% of the services sector by industry weight.
-In September 2024, the turnover response rate for the MBS element of the services sector was 85.3%.
-We would expect this to increase over time, as more responses are received and any new data will be included in future monthly gross domestic product (GDP) releases.
-For context, the average turnover response rates for the services sector in 2022 and 2023 now stand at 97.0% and 97.5%, respectively.
+Our Monthly Business Survey (MBS) is used for 43.6% of the services sector by industry weight.
+The turnover response rate for the MBS element of the services sector was 89.1% in February 2025.
+We would expect this to increase over time as more responses are received.
+Any new data will be included in future monthly GDP releases.
+For context, the average turnover response rate for the service sector in 2023 and 2024 now stand at 97.5% and 97.2%, respectively.

 Consumer-facing services

-Figure 4: Wholesale and retail trade and repair of motor vehicles and motorcycles was the largest contributor to the rise in consumer-facing services output in September 2024
+Figure 4: The wholesale and retail trade and repair of motor vehicles and motorcycles industry was the largest contributor to the 0.7% growth in consumer-facing services output in February 2025

-Monthly and three-month consumer-facing services industry contributions to consumer-facing services output, September 2024, UK
+Monthly and three-month consumer-facing services industry contributions to consumer-facing services output, UK, February 2025

 Source: GDP monthly estimate from the Office for National Statistics

-Download this chart Figure 4: Wholesale and retail trade and repair of motor vehicles and motorcycles was the largest contributor to the rise in consumer-facing services output in September 2024
+Download this chart Figure 4: The wholesale and retail trade and repair of motor vehicles and motorcycles industry was the largest contributor to the 0.7% growth in consumer-facing services output in February 2025

-Image .csv .xlsMore detailed breakdowns on services are available in our Index of Services, UK: September 2024 bulletin.
+Image .csv .xlsMore detailed breakdowns on services are available in the Index of Services, UK: February 2025 bulletin.

 Back to table of contents4.
 The production sector